 c) This measurement is obtained as: sum of (time when sending a PDCP SDU to the gNB-DU at the egress PDCP layer on F1-U/Xn-U, minus time of arrival of the same packet at NG-U ingress IP termination) divided by total number of PDCP SDUs arriving at NG-U ingress IP termination.
 Separate counters are optionally maintained for each mapped 5QI (or QCI for option 3) and for each S-NSSAI.

-d) Each measurement is an integer representing the mean delay in microseconds.
+d) Each measurement is areal representing the mean delay in 0.1 millisecond.
 The number of measurements is equal to one.
 If the optional QoS level subcounters and S-NSSAI subcounters are, the number of measurements is equal to sum of the number of mapped 5QIs and S-NSSAIs.

-e) The measurement name has the form DRB.PdcpSduDelayDl, optionally DRB.PdcpSduDelayDl.QOS where QOS identifies the target quality of service class, and optionally DRB.PdcpSduDelayDl.SNSSAI, where SNSSAI identifies the S-NSSAI..
+e) The measurement name has the form DRB.PdcpSduDelayDl, optionally DRB.PdcpSduDelayDl.QOS where QOS identifies the target quality of service class, and optionally DRB.PdcpSduDelayDl.SNSSAI, where SNSSAI identifies the S-NSSAI.

 f) GNBCUUPFunction